 - 1.1 The County Council provides a distinctive leadership role for the community and brings together the contributions of the various stakeholders.
 It has the power to achieve the promotion or improvement of the economic, social or environmental well-being of its area. - 1.2 This may involve the establishment of collaborative arrangements (formal or informal partnerships), joint ventures, joint operational models (such as pooled budgets) or providing an agency service. - 1.3 The County Council may also want to provide financial support to staff in exceptional circumstances, clients or 3rd parties in the form of grants or loans.
-These are subject to approval by the Director of FSS and where appropriate the Directors or HR and OD.
+These are subject to approval by the Director of Finance and Support Services and where appropriate the Director of HR and Organisational Development.